yashnaman/mai-protocol-v3/docs/user-interfaces.md

 createPerpetual(address oracle, int256[9] calldata coreParams, int256[6] calldata riskParams, int256[6] calldata minRiskParamValues, int256[6] calldata maxRiskParamValues)
 ```

 Create a new perpetual of the liquidity pool.
 The perpetual's collateral must be the same with the liquidity pool's collateral.

-If the isFastCreationEnabled is set to true, the operator can create new perpetual at any time.
-Otherwise he can only create when the liquidity pool is not running.
-The liquidity providers can vote and create new perpetual (if passed) when the liquidity pool is running and isFastCreationEnabled is set to false.
+- If the isFastCreationEnabled is set to true, the operator can create new perpetual at any time.
+- If the isFastCreationEnabled is set to false, the operator can only create when the liquidity pool is not running.
+The liquidity providers can vote and create new perpetual (if passed) when the liquidity pool is running.

 ```solidity
 runLiquidityPool()